 Nestled off of Forest Hill Avenue on Richmond’s Southside a few blocks from South of the James Farmer’s Market, Good Shepherd Episcopal School (GSES) has been welcoming students with a neighborhood feel for the last 47 years.
 We are committed to being an open learning environment with intimate classes that typically have 10-12 students.
-Accredited by Virginia Association of Independent Schools and a member of National Association of Independent Schools, our teachers are dedicated to developing intellectual curiosity, critical thinking and a lifelong love of learning.
+Accredited by Virginia Association of Independent Schools and a member of the Virginia Council for Private Education, our teachers are dedicated to developing intellectual curiosity, critical thinking, and a lifelong love of learning.
 It’s within these cozy classes, up and down the halls, and throughout our neighborhood exploration that relationships are built.

 - Neighborhood campus in the heart of Forest Hill Historic District

 - K-8, co-educational, family-like atmosphere

 - Ideal setting at the corner of the James River and Forest Hill Park for place-based, outdoor education

 - Parents and teachers as partners and allies